Privacy Notice for Generation New Era families

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 Access to personal data is strictly controlled.
 The study collects, uses, stores, deposits, shares and transfers different kinds of personal data about study members.
 The data that we will hold for the study includes:

-We apply to UK government departments and agencies that hold birth and/or health records to provide our appointed survey agency with a random sample of people whose babies were born in two specific months and are living in the 250 areas randomly selected for the study, and to also provide the survey agency with up-to-date addresses.
+We apply to UK government departments and agencies that hold birth registration and/or health records to provide our appointed survey agency with a random sample of people whose babies were selected for the study.
+In phase 1, this was babies born in two specific months (November and December 2022 in England, Wales and Scotland and June and July 2023 for Northern Ireland), and to also provide the survey agency with up-to-date addresses.
+In the pilot study, this was babies born in October 2025.
+In the main study, this is babies born across the whole of 2026 – from January to December.

 The survey agency is also provided with information about deaths and moves out of the UK so that people who have died or moved out of the country are not invited to take part.
 We do not ask your permission for this.
 We do not ask you to put yourself forward for the study before we’ve invited you to take part.
 This is because expert research sampling statisticians and study funders agree that this approach is the best way of recruiting a representative and diverse study group.

-These birth and/or health records are received from NHS England for England and Wales, the National Records of Scotland, and Public Health Scotland and (if approved) Northern Ireland Maternity Information Systems and National Health Application Infrastructure System in Northern Ireland.
+These birth registration and/or health records are received from NHS England for England and Wales, Public Health Scotland and the Health and Social Care Business Services Organisation in Northern Ireland.
 The information we receive from these records is explained in detail in Table 1 below.

 Information that you share with us during surveys: